Covid 19 coronavirus: Kathmandu manager claims unfair restructure during Covid-19

 "I am not sure that there is a strong arguable case that Mr Barry should be reinstated to one of the roles.
 That said I accept there is, at least, a serious question to be tried that Mr Barry should be reinstated to one of the roles because the case advanced is certainly not frivolous or vexatious."

-Kathmandu told the authority that Barry did not have the skills and experience for either role and his offer to temporarily fill both roles if the injunction was granted did not address the immediate needs of Kathmandu.
+Kathmandu told the authority that Barry did not have the skills and experience for either role and his offer to temporarily fill both roles if the injunction was granted did not address the immediate needs of the company.

 "If the injunction is granted then Kathmandu faces delays in filling both roles when it has already taken urgent and dramatic steps to address the changed economic climate it is operating in and will continue to face for some time.
 It needs to continue with its restructuring as part of these steps being taken to stabilise Kathmandu and ensure it can achieve its goals," the determination outlined.